woocommerce/woocommerce-admin/TESTING-INSTRUCTIONS.md

 ![screenshot-one wordpress test-2021 09 30-14_12_58](https://user-images.githubusercontent.com/1314156/135506696-b7812f7e-437f-4d89-956a-b73248f70f6b.png)

-5. Press `Continue` and verify that the `WooCommerce Payments` plugin is installed and activated, and that it's not shown in the `Free features list
+13. Press `Continue` and verify that the `WooCommerce Payments` plugin is installed and activated, and that it's not shown in the `Free features list`

 ![screenshot-one wordpress test-2021 09 30-14_32_20](https://user-images.githubusercontent.com/1314156/135506727-d8888f2b-3424-4cf5-a4bf-b67a14a198b6.png)

-6. Go back to the `Home` screen.
+14. Go back to the `Home` screen.
 Check that the task item `Add Subscriptions to my store` is not visible in the setup task list.

 ![screenshot-one wordpress test-2021 09 30-14_39_28](https://user-images.githubusercontent.com/1314156/135506770-91571f8f-2e2e-43a7-b092-b9e5fdf56df8.png)

-7. Press `Add my products` in the setup task list.
+15. Press `Add my products` in the setup task list.
-8. Select `Start with a template`.
+16. Select `Start with a template`.
 Verify that the option `Subscription product` is visible in the popup

 ![screenshot-one wordpress test-2021 09 30-14_35_22](https://user-images.githubusercontent.com/1314156/135506748-0b7bdce5-b006-47f9-9289-03ed26e4950c.png)

-9. Select `Subscription product` and press `Ok`.
+17. Select `Subscription product` and press `Ok`.
 You should have been redirected to `post-new.php?post_type=product&subscription_pointers=true`.

 ##### Non US stores

-10. Now delete the `WooCommerce Payments` plugin, go to the fist step of the of the store profiler and select `France` as the store `Country / Region` (it could be any country other than `US`.
+1. Now delete the `WooCommerce Payments` plugin, go to the fist step of the of the store profiler and select `France` as the store `Country / Region` (it could be any country other than `US`.
-11. Go to the step three of the store profiler (`Product Types`) and verify that the `Subscriptions` is shown as a paid extension (with a price chip).
+2. Go to step three of the store profiler (`Product Types`) and verify that the `Subscriptions` is shown as a paid extension (with a price chip).
-12. Select `Subscriptions` and press `Continue`.
+3. Select `Subscriptions` and press `Continue`.
-13. Go back to the `Home` screen.
+4. Go back to the `Home` screen.
 Check that the task item `Add Subscriptions to my store` is visible in the setup task list.
-14. Press `Add my products` in the setup task list.
+5. Press `Add my products` in the setup task list.
-15. Select `Start with a template`.
+6. Select `Start with a template`.
 Verify that the option `Subscription product` is not visible in the popup.

 ## 2.7.1